grdw/viper-client/docs/README.md

 Q1 Q2 Q3 Q4 00 00
 ```

 There are some requests that feature another command, I'm assuming because the viper server allows multi-packets.
-For now I'm ignoring this behaviour because of how inconsistent this is applied.
+For now I'm ignoring this behaviour because of how inconsistent this is.

 - Q1 till Q4 = Random bytes

 ---

-**`60 18` body types:**
+**`60` body types:**

 ---

-**`40 18` body types:**
+**`40` body types:**

 ## Parsing responses
 ILB